EXPLAINER: Killer drones vie for supremacy over Ukraine

 SMALL PUNCH BUT LOW COST

 At a mere $20,000 apiece, the Shahed is only a tiny fraction of the cost of a more conventional, full-size missile.
-For example, Russia’s Kalibr cruise missiles that have seen widespread use in the nearly eight months of war cost the Russian military about $1 million each.
+For example, Russia’s Kalibr cruise missiles, which have seen widespread use in eight months of war, cost the Russian military about $1 million each.

 At such a low cost, the Shahed can be deployed in massive numbers to saturate a target, whether it’s a fuel depot or infrastructure and utilities like power or water stations.

-Despite its small size, the Shahed’s explosive charge appears powerful enough to do the job.
-In Monday’s attacks, one drone struck an operations center, while another slammed into a five-story residential building, ripping a large hole in it and collapsing at least three apartments on top of each other, resulting in the deaths of three people.
+Despite its small size, the Shahed’s explosive charge appears powerful enough to do damage.
+In Monday’s attacks, one drone struck an operations center while another slammed into a five-story residential building, ripping a large hole in it and collapsing at least three apartments, resulting in the deaths of three people.

 Bielieskov from Ukraine’s National Institute for Strategic Studies said the Russian military is opting to use Shaheds on civilian targets instead of the battlefield because Ukrainian forces have “learned how to fight them effectively,” managing to intercept a little more than half of them.